ziyadkamaruzaman/saji/README.md

 ![Search](assets/search.png)

 ## License

-This project is for educational and personal use.
+This project is intended for educational and personal use.

+---

+## Acknowledgements

-Made with ❤️ for Malaysian food lovers
+Built with love for Malaysian food lovers 🇲🇾
-Feel free to contribute or suggest improvements!
+Feel free to contribute, suggest improvements, or fork the project!